Bakers, pet lovers lifted profits for Land O'Lakes in 2020

-Spending on comforts lifted the financial performance last year for Land O'Lakes Inc., one of the nation's largest farmer cooperatives, as it delivered more products to people who coped with the pandemic by baking, taking better care of their pets and starting backyard menageries.
+Spending on comforts lifted the financial performance last year for Land O'Lakes Inc., one of the nation's largest farmer cooperatives, as it delivered more products to people who coped with the pandemic by baking and taking care of their animals.

 Land O'Lakes on Wednesday reported a profit of $266 million for 2020, up 29%.
 Two of its three businesses saw improvements in a year that started slowly but ended with full-year revenue at $13.9 billion, the same as 2019.